-The launch may be conducted by amateur high-power rockets, or the CanSats might be dropped from a helicopter or drone.
+The launch may be conducted by amateur high-power rockets, or the CanSats might be dropped from a drone, or (rare) a helicopter.
 Note that the physical conditions experienced by the CanSat will differ depending on the launch method:

-- If a rocket launch is used, the CanSat will most likely be integrated into the rocket in a horizontal orientation, then brought to a vertical orientation at the launch pad.
-The launch will consist of a short duration of very high acceleration (up to 20g), followed by a coast phase of near free-fall conditions ("zero-gravity"), then the CanSat is ejected near apogee. - If a helicopter or drone deployment is used, the CanSat will be carried aloft in either a horizontal or vertical orientation, and then dropped in a vertical orientation.
-It will not experience any high acceleration or free-fall conditions like a rocket launch would.
+- If a rocket launch is used, the CanSat will be turned ON, then most likely be integrated into the rocket in a horizontal orientation.
+The rocket is carried to the launch pad, put onto the launch rail in a horizontal orientation, then brought to a vertical orientation for launch.
+The launch will consist of a short duration of very high acceleration (up to 20g), followed by a coast phase of near free-fall conditions ("zero-gravity"), then the CanSat is ejected near apogee. - If a drone deployment is used, the CanSat will be turned on, then placed in the CanSat deployer, likely in a vertical orientation.
+It will then be carried aloft in a vertical orientation until it is dropped.
+It will not experience any high acceleration like a rocket launch would. - If a helicopter deployment is used, the CanSat will not be turned on until just prior to being dropped.
+It will not experience any high acceleration like a rocket launch.